kodekloudhub/certified-kubernetes-administrator-course/docs/14-Mock-Exams/06-CKA-MockExam-3-Solution.md

   Is it tough?
 Want to see the [solution](https://kodekloud.com/courses/539883/lectures/11459153) ?

-1. Run the below Command for Solution
+1. Run the below command for solution:

      <details>